-Wireless Channel: Indicates the channel setting for the DIR-635.
-By default the channel is set to 6.
+Enable Auto The Auto Channel Scan setting can be selected to allow the DIR-655 channel is set to 6.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
 If you enable Auto Channel Scan, this option will be greyed out.